LukeMS/keltor/rst/index.rst

 In the civilized areas most citizens don't travel a great deal, with the vast majority of daily trips being under two miles.
 These people almost never have an issue unless it's a random footpad.
 A non-humanoid attack, something like goblins or owlbears, would be all but unheard of and would most likely cause a local panic once word got out.
 It would also generate a military response from local nobles and Imperial forces.
 This does not mean monsters never invade these safe zones.
 After all, the denizens of the underworld can make an appearance almost anywhere.
 The smart ones don't announce themselves and dumb ones have, over the years, learned to avoid some places.
 So, even this form of infringement is not a common event.

 Once outside the safe zone, the monster attack frequency rises dramatically.
 Longer trips increase the chance one will enter the wilderness areas.
 Going more than twenty miles is all it takes in many places.
-As safe as the civilized lands are, they are a small section of the overall area of the Middle Lands.
+As safe as the civilized lands are, they are a small section of the overall area of the `Middle Lands`_.

 Travel by air or sea is another matter.
 Patrolling these areas is a more complex task, hence the "safe" area is much smaller, when it exist at all.
 So, it is much easier to enter "wilderness" areas and therefore encounter monsters.
 Piracy on the high seas is more common than most would like it to be.
 In contrast, air travel sees almost no piracy but has more than enough wyvern attacks to makeup for that.